-Mobile Truck Accident Attorney – Truck Driver Fatigue
+Mobile, AL Truck Accident Attorney – Truck Driver Fatigue

 Commercial truck drivers have a serious duty to drive safely and responsibly.
 Not only might they be hauling expensive cargo or hazardous materials, but large vehicles such as tractor-trailers, semi-trucks and big rigs can do an enormous amount of damage when they’re involved in a collision.
 In order to keep roadways safe, truck drivers are required by law to get rest.
 Whether due to pressure exerted by their employers or simply not believing that they need as much rest as the law requires, many truckers fail to take their rest breaks.
 Semi-truck accidents caused by a trucker who is overly tired or even asleep at the wheel can be devastating.
 At the Law Office of Gary W. Fillingim, L.L.C., we help Alabama truck accident victims recover compensation for their injuries from negligent truck drivers and trucking companies.

-Get legal help after a truck accident
+Get legal help after a truck accident in Alabama

 A drowsy driver can turn a tractor-trailer into a dangerous weapon on the highways of Alabama, putting you and your family at risk of serious injury or even death.
 If you’ve been hurt in a crash with a truck driver suffering from fatigue, find out if you may be owed money damages for your injuries by contacting the experienced Mobile truck accident lawyer Gary W. Fillingim for a consultation on your case.